Hands-on with Cuphead at Gamescom: A kick-ass 2D platformer

 After only a few minutes of gameplay, it was clear that Cuphead has the right kind of mojo to match the promise of the long-gestating hype.
 If you love punishing games, this is the game for you.
 But even if you don’t, Cuphead is oozing with so much charm and style it’s well worth suffering the punishment just to experience the game world.

-Pre-order Cuphead for Xbox One from Microsoft - Content
+Purchase Cuphead for Xbox One from Microsoft Store

 AU$29.95 incl.
 GST Release date: Friday, 29 September 2017, 11:00pmView details